Windows 11 lets you remove the Pin to taskbar and Unpin from taskbar options in two ways.

 On the right, find and double-click “Do not allow pinning programs to the Taskbar.”

 Select Enabled and click OK.

 That’s all.
 The “Pin to taskbar” and “Unpin from taskbar” options will no longer appear in the context menu.

-You can add these options to the context menu by following the steps above, but selecting Disabled or Not Configured.
+Note: You can add these options to the context menu by following the steps above, but select Disabled or Not Configured.

 I hope this guide, “How to Remove Pin to Taskbar from Context Menu,” is helpful to you.